 Before deciding whether to extend the approval, the Local Authority must consider if the placement is still the most appropriate placement available, and it must be considered by the Fostering Panel before the above approval is given.

 On the placement of the child, the child's social worker will ensure the child's Care Plan and the written Placement Plan is given to the carer.
 If it is not reasonably practicable to prepare the Placement Plan before making the placement, the Placement Plan must be prepared within five working days of the start of the placement.

-If the child was not previously Looked After, the child's social worker will send a notification of the child's placement and a request for the child's first Looked After Review to the Independent Review Unit.
+If the child was not previously Looked After, the child's social worker will send a notification of the child's placement and a request for the child's first Looked After Review to the Independent Review Officer.

-If the child was already looked after, the social worker will send notification of the placement to the child's Independent Reviewing Officer.
+If the child was already looked after, the social worker will send notification of the placement to the child's independent reviewing officer.

-The child's social worker must visit and see the child alone in the placement (unless she/he refuses) each week until the first Looked After Review and thereafter at intervals of not more than 4 weeks during the period of temporary approval.
+The child's social worker must visit and see the child alone in the placement (unless the child refuses) each week until the first Looked After Review and thereafter at intervals of not more than 4 weeks during the period of temporary approval.
 This also applies where the child is placed under an Interim Care Order.
 The visits are to be fully recorded as statutory visits.

 The child's social worker will update the electronic record with the details of the placement and notify the finance section of the placement to trigger payments to the carer.

 Notification of the placement will also be sent by the child's social worker to the relevant local Children's Services Department if the placement is in a different local authority area.